Bergen at a glance

 With a tempting variety of high street, boutique, artisan and market shops to explore, Bergen has brought its history of trade into the 21st century to offer a multifaceted shopping experience for the window shopper right up to the serious spender.
 The pedestrianised streets of Gamle Strandgaten, Marken and Torgallmennigen offer native handcrafted items, antiques, jewellery and much more, while the popular harbour fish market provides a pleasant afternoon stroll complete with a selection of places to sit and enjoy lunch.

 Osprey Holidays can create a fabulous short break to Bergen designed completely around your needs.
 We can arrange whatever you need, including:

 - All travel and transfers on days of your choice

 - Accommodation from our handpicked range of hotels, to suit your budget and requirements

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 265,857 Languages Norwegian Currency Norwegian Krone Visa Information No visa required for EU citizens
+Population 265,857 Languages Norwegian Currency Norwegian Krone Visa Information No visa required for UK citizens

 - Average temperatures